ToonWeyens/toonweyens.github.io/index.md

     *High-frequency crypto automated arbitrage trader*

     - Co-creator
-    - Collaborative project drawing from variety of expertises
+    - Collaborative Python-based project drawing from variety of expertises
     - Based on computational sciences & mathematicical and physical knowledge
     - Supported by state of the art cryptocurrency financial modelling & deep learning strategies